Akshat2512/Crime-Prediction/README.md

 The frontend displays this information to the user.

 - Ngrok:
-The ngrok tunnel used to expose local development environment to the web having url - [Link](key-grizzly-directly.ngrok-free.app)
+The ngrok tunnel used to expose local development environment to the web having url - key-grizzly-directly.ngrok-free.app